xyzqm/garden/content/posts/orders.md

 If we repeat this argument for other indices, we can indeed show that in an optimal order, $d_i >= d_(i + 1)$ for all $i$, as desired.

 Note that in this problem, this condition ends up being both necessary and _sufficient_: since there's only one way for this condition to be satisfied, there's no need to worry about finding a suboptimal local minimum.
+However, [this blog](https://codeforces.com/blog/entry/72525) has some educational examples of situations in which we need to be slightly more careful.

 ## Problems
 [[posts/flint-and-steel|D2F: Flint and Steel]]